NdugeloMufanadzo/NdugeloMufanadzo/README.md

 ## Hi there 👋
+Im Ndugelo a student doing my second year IT in software development based in south africa pretoria

+i cn design and build whatever i imaginde if i have an idea i can build it and ship it i am planning to start doing projects hope i might collaborate with you

+fun facts:
+i used to hate code now i cant live without it i have two dogs

 <!--
 **NdugeloMufanadzo/NdugeloMufanadzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.